drogue-iot/drogue-device/README.md

 cargo xtask ci
 ~~~

 This might require you do install additional toolchains for the examples to build.
+Recent versions
+of cargo should automatically install the toolchain from looking at the `rust-toolchain` file.

 ## Directory layout